BSData/catalogue-development/.github/scripts/RepoExistsComment.md

 * _description_ is taken from the issue title, skipping `New Repo: ` prefix - to change, edit issue title.
 * _collaborators_ should include request author (OP).

-Comment `.preview` to request this check again.
+Comment `/preview` to request this check again.